11 Natural Ways to Deal with Stress, So You Can Stay in High Vibrations

 Almost every day, little things happen that are really cool.
 Noticing them, and taking a moment to feel grateful for them, can uplevel your quality of life.

 When I'm out running or biking, I love to ponder the question, "What do I love about my life?"

-My friend Megan Wooden, who found out when she had four small children, that she had a deadly form of cancer, told me that she writes at the top of her journal page every day, “And the good news is,” and she fills it in.
+My friend Megan Wooden, who found out she had a deadly form of cancer when she had four small children, told me that she writes at the top of her journal page every day, "And the good news is," and she fills it in.

 I learned long ago that gratitude is a magic elixir, an antidote to stress.